show someone your heart (2026)

 But I hope you know how much I do

-You are my platonic friend and I was hoping you could find some faded photos
+You are my platonic friend and I was hoping you might find

 You are my platonic friend and that might mean that I don’t say I love you